torvalds/linux/Documentation/admin-guide/LSM/SELinux.rst

 	1. Compile the kernel with selinux enabled.
 	2. Type ``make`` to compile ``mdp``.
-	3. Make sure that you are not running with
-	   SELinux enabled and a real policy.
-If you are, reboot with selinux disabled
+	3. Make sure that you are not running with SEGNU/Linux enabled and a real policy.
+If you are, reboot with selinux disabled before continuing.
-	   before continuing.
 	4. Run install_policy.sh::